FORTIS College at a Glance

 FORTIS College Financial Aid

 In addition to meeting with an admissions advisor, applicants may also have the chance to speak with a financial advisor.
 These professionals could help guide you to potential financial aid options that you may qualify for.
 In the 2014 to 2015 school year, 98% of beginning, first-year students received financial aid.i During that time span, students received financial aid from:

 - Federal Grants

 Programs at FORTIS College

 FORTIS College offers associate degree training programs for students looking to pursue a career immediately after graduation.
-Fortis College online programs offers concentrations in some of the following fields.
+Fortis College programs offers concentrations in some of the following fields.

 - Accounting Technology